daizutabi/mkapi/docs/usage/page.md

 ~~~

-MkApi searches all packages and modules and create a Markdown source for one package or module, which is saved in the `api` directory.
+MkAPI searches all packages and modules and create a Markdown source for one package or module, which is saved in the `api` directory.
 The rest work is done by MkDocs.
-You can see the documentation of MkApi in the left navigation menu.
+You can see the documentation of MkAPI in the left navigation menu.

 !!! note
-    * If a package or module has no package- or module-level docstring and its members have no docstring as well, MkApi doesn't process it.
+    * If a package or module has no package- or module-level docstring and its members have no docstring as well, MkAPI doesn't process it.
     * For upper case heading, use the `upper` filter.
 See [Documentation with Heading](../module/#documentation-with-heading).

 ## Internal Links